Oakley C. Johnson: Political career

-Afterwards, Johnson became a member of the Communist Party Organizing Committee, the group which handled the arrangements for the founding convention of the Communist Party of America, held in Chicago from September 1 to 7, 1919.
+Afterwards, Johnson became a member of the Communist Party Organizing Committee, the group which handled the arrangements for the founding convention of the Communist Party USA, held in Chicago from September 1 to 7, 1919.

 Johnson was a fraternal delegate to the founding convention of the Proletarian Party of America in June 1920.

 In the fall of 1933 Johnson stood for election as a Communist candidate for the New York State Assembly in the 9th Assembly District of New York County.

 Later years

 Johnson taught in the Communist Party's educational institution in New York City, the New York Workers School, from 1934 to 1935.
 The next year, Johnson traveled to the Soviet Union to accept a post as Docent in the Department of English at the Institute of Foreign Languages in Moscow, leaving at the end of the academic year in 1936.
 During his stay in Moscow, Johnson also worked on the staff of the Moscow Daily News.

 After his return from the USSR, Johnson returned to the New York Workers School, where he remained until 1942.

 In the late 1940s and early 1950s, Johnson spent the next six years teaching at historically black universities in the deep South, including Talladega College in Talladega, Alabama, Dillard University in New Orleans, and Tillotson College in Austin, Texas.

 Johnson returned to New York City in the fall of 1952 to accept a position at Brooklyn College to replace a professor who had resigned.
 He was, however, summarily fired by the college president after just two days because of his political beliefs.

 After that date, Johnson continued to teach as a tutor, "confining himself to giving private lessons to those with a foreign background who wish to study the English language," as he himself noted.